LSAT Preparation Course for Black, Indigenous, and Low-Income Students

 - You have a cumulative average of B+ (78% / 3.3) to date in your undergraduate university program.

 - You are in your third or fourth year of your undergraduate studies, or you have graduated.

-- You are committed to writing the LSAT between now and February 2022.
+- You are committed to writing the LSAT between the late summer of 2022 and February 2023.

 - You are planning to apply to law school in the 2023 application cycle.

 - You are a Canadian citizen, permanent resident, protected person or convention refugee.

 - You must attend at least 90% of the virtual classes.
 Attendance will be monitored.

 - You are able to devote approximately 4-8 hours per week between classes to work on the skills you will learn.